Rape fantasy: Fantasy

 Studies have found rape fantasy among both men and women.
 One study found that over half of their female respondents have had a fantasy of forced sex in their life.
 The fantasy may involve the fantasist as either the one being forced into sex or being the perpetrator.

 The most frequently cited hypothesis for why women fantasize about being forced and coerced into some sexual activity is that the fantasy avoids societally induced guilt: the woman does not have to admit responsibility for her sexual desires and behavior.

 A 1978 study by Moreault and Follingstad was consistent with this hypothesis and found that women with high levels of sex guilt were more likely to report fantasy themed around being overpowered, dominated, and helpless.
 In contrast, Pelletier and Herold used a different measure of guilt and found no correlation.
 Other research suggests that women who report forced sex fantasies have a more positive attitude towards sexuality, contradicting the guilt hypothesis.
-A newer study from 1998 by Strassberg and Locker found that women who fantasized about force were generally less guilty and more erotophilic, and as a result had more frequent and varied fantasies.
+A 1998 study by Strassberg and Locker found that women who fantasized about force were generally less guilty and more erotophilic, and as a result had more frequent and varied fantasies.
 However, it said that force fantasies are not the most common or the most frequent.

 A male sexual fantasy of raping a woman may bring sexual arousal either from imagining a scene in which first a woman objects but then comes to like and eventually participate in the intercourse, or else one in which the woman does not like it and arousal is associated with the idea of hurting the woman.